shams3049/little-hill/README.md

 ### Building the Docker Image

-To build the Docker image for this application, run the following command in the root of the repository:
+To build the Docker image for this application, run the following command in the root directory of the project:

 ```sh
 docker build -t myapp .
 ```

+Note: The dot (.) at the end of the command is important - it specifies the build context as the current directory.

 ### Running the Application with Docker